Hollow Metal Door Nomenclature

 HARDWARE TEMPLATE:

-A detailed drawing of the hardware preparation provided by hardware manufacturing for providing preparation of hardware.
+A detailed drawing of the hardware preparation provided by hardware manufacturer for providing preparation of hardware.

 HEAD STIFFENER:

-A metal angle or channel attached inside the head of a door.
+A metal angle or channel attached inside the horizontal frame member.
 Not to be used as a load-carrying member.

 HINGE REINFORCEMENT: